-How you proceed depends on whether the instance is local or remote to the instance MySQL Shell is running on, and whether the instance supports persisting configuration changes automatically, see Section 6.2.4, "Persisting Settings".
+How you proceed depends on whether the instance is local or remote to the instance MySQL Shell is running on, and whether the instance supports persisting configuration changes automatically, see Section 6.2.3, "Persisting Settings".
 If the instance supports persisting configuration changes automatically, you do not need to persist the settings manually and can either add more instances or continue to the next step.
 If the instance does not support persisting configuration changes automatically, you have to configure the instance locally.
-See Configuring Instances with dba.configureLocalInstance().
 This is essential to ensure that instances rejoin the cluster in the event of leaving the cluster.